 Order management is the facilitation of all retail order data and processes—from storefront to front door.
 It automates the receiving, routing, fulfilling, tracking, notifying, (and potentially returning/exchanging) of orders.

-Simply put, order management overarches everything from when a customer places an order online— to the time they receive the order— and unifies touch points that compose seamless shopping experiences.
+Simply put, order management overarches everything from when a customer browses your website (or store) — to the time they receive the order— and unifies touchpoints that compose seamless shopping experiences.

-What makes a modern order management system (OMS) unique is its ability to zoom out to see the big picture of the retail business—beyond warehouses, inventory levels, and channels—and give retailers the ability to map out their desired customer journey.
+What makes a modern order management system (OMS) unique is its ability to zoom out to see the big picture of the retail business—beyond warehouses, inventory visibillity, and channels—and give brands the ability to map out their desired customer journey.

 Powerful order management brings all retail channels together and empowers brands to connect with customers exactly where and when they want to buy—whether click, cart, or curbside.